stumptowndoug/thimble/readme.md

 **What is the ratio of new to repeat customers we’re getting for our BOP sales?**
  * Answer: I show 344 total BOP sales (excluding declind status).
 313 new, 31 repeat

+**For our repeat customers:**
+ * How many had an active policy at time of purchase for BOP?
+   * Answer: I show 7 had an active policy at the time of BOP purchase
+ * How many were dormant before their BOP purchase?
+   * Answer: I show 24 dormant before NOP purchase
+ * How many retained their non-BOP policy when they purchased BOP?
+   * Answer: I show 4 retained thier non-BOP policy

+For this exercise, provide the code you used to answer these questions.

 ```SQL
 ----------------------------------------------------------------
 --QUESTION 1 QUERY